-Can I still claim if I was riding without a bike helmet?
+Can I claim if I was riding without a bike helmet?

-Head injuries are often the most common cycling accident claim - particularly when the rider was not wearing a helmet.
-If you have had an accident on a bicycle when riding without a helmet, can you still claim compensation?
+Head injuries are the most common claim when cyclists don't wear a helmet.
+If you are injured when riding without a helmet, can you still claim compensation?

 The law does not make it compulsory for cyclists to wear helmets, although the Highway Code rule 59 recommends that cyclists "wear a cycle helmet which conforms to current regulations, is the correct size and securely fastened".

 Despite best practice safety advice, many of us still take the risk and cycle without helmets.
 In fact the success of city cycling schemes such as TFL's 'Boris Bikes' - means an increasing number of us jump on and off bikes without having a helmet to hand.

 How much protection does a cycling helmet provide?

 There have been a number of academic studies that question the safety of cycling helmets.

 Research conducted by Dr Ian Walker, a traffic psychologist from the University of Bath revealed that, bizarrely, drivers gave helmet-wearing cyclists less room when overtaking; forcing them to deal with potholes and drain covers, potentially increasing the likelihood of accident and injury.

 His findings also suggested that helmets although useful in low speed falls or tumbles over the handlebars, may not offer much protection in the event of a collision with a motor vehicle.